|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid > Omphalotus illudens|

 by Michael Kuo

-Commonly called the "Jack O'Lantern Mushroom," this species is fairly easy to identify.
+Often called the "Jack O'Lantern Mushroom," this species is fairly easy to identify.
 It grows in clusters on wood, its colors are bright orange, its gills run down the stem, it has a white to pale yellow spore print, and its flesh, when sliced open, is orange (or at least orangish).
-It is a common fall mushroom east of the Rocky Mountains, and is frequently found in urban settings, sprouting from dead trees and stumps.
-West of the Rockies, the very similar Omphalotus olivascens replaces it, and is distinguished by its olive shades, which are mixed in with the orange.
+It is a common fall mushroom east of the Rocky Mountains, and is frequently found in urban settings, sprouting from and around dead trees and stumps.
+West of the Rockies, it is very rare, and generally replaced by the very similar Omphalotus olivascens, which is distinguished by the olive shades that are mixed in with the orange.

 The Jack O'Lantern mushroom is sometimes confused with chanterelles--especially when it appears to be growing terrestrially rather than from wood (see the top illustration).
 However, chanterelles rarely grow in dense clusters, and feature false gills, while the Jack O'Lantern is usually clustered and features true gills.